CURUFC Data Protection Statement

 If you have concerns or queries about any of these purposes, or how we communicate with you, please contact us using the details listed below.

-We may use automated or manual analyses to link data together to help us identify your potential for supporting CURUFC, to provide you with an improved experience, to send you communications which are relevant and timely, to identify volunteering opportunities or opportunities for providing support which may be of interest to you, and to avoid approaching you with opportunities which are not of interest.
+For alumni and supporter groups especially, we may use automated or manual analyses to link data together to help us identify your potential for supporting CURUFC, to provide you with an improved experience, to send you communications which are relevant and timely, to identify volunteering opportunities or opportunities for providing support which may be of interest to you, and to avoid approaching you with opportunities which are not of interest.
 All of this enables us to raise more funds, sooner, and more cost-effectively, in support of CURUFC’s strategic objectives.
 We always seek to ensure that any opportunities we present are aligned with your interests, based on the research we conduct.

 We will always respect a request by you to stop processing your personal data, and in addition your statutory rights are set out below.